Spain's Rajoy says EU budget proposal unacceptable

 European Union chief Herman Van Rompuy proposed a compromise draft EU budget on Wednesday, aiming to go part way to meeting spending cut demands from Britain, Germany, Sweden and the Netherlands.

-Van Rompuy's draft would cut 80 billion euros out of the roughly 1 trillion euro ($1.3 trillion) budget for 2014-2020 proposed by European Commission President Jose Manuel Durao Barroso.
+Van Rompuy's draft would cut 80 billion euros out of the roughly 1 trillion euro budget for 2014-2020 proposed by European Commission President Jose Manuel Durao Barroso.

 France on Thursday rejected the proposal saying the limits it proposes on farm subsidies were unacceptable.